 For example, the PC Financial World Elite Mastercard gives you 30 points for every $1 spent at participating stores where PC products are sold.
 You also earn 45 points per $1 spent at Shoppers Drug Mart.
 That means your credit card gives you a 3% and 4.5% return in PC Optimum points respectively at those stores.
 That’s a crazy high earn rate for a credit card with no annual fee and it’s arguably better than some of the best travel credit cards in Canada.
 You can read my full review of the PC Financial World Elite Mastercard here.

-World Elite Mastercards typically have a higher income requirement, but PC also has an entry-level card in the PC Financial Mastercard which earns you 25 PC Optimum Points per $1 dollar spent at Shoppers Drug Mart and 10 PC Optimum Points per $1 spent on all other purchases which is obviously a great way to earn you more points.
+World Elite Mastercards typically have a higher income requirement, but PC Financial also has an entry-level card in the PC Financial Mastercard which earns you 25 PC Optimum Points per $1 dollar spent at Shoppers Drug Mart and 10 PC Optimum Points per $1 spent on all other purchases.

 Credit cards are a great way to earn points, but the in-store promos are what really earn you some crazy amount of points.
 For example, Joe Fresh recently had a promo where you would get 10,000 PC Optimum points when you spend $50.
-That promo stacks with PC Insiders so that would mean you would have earned 20% back in PC Optimum points.
+That promo stacks with PC Insiders so that would mean you would have earned 40% back in PC Optimum points during that promo.